 Static routes provide additional routing information to your router.
-Under usual circumstances, the router has adequate routing information after it has been configured for Internet access, and you do not need to configure additional static routes.
-You have to configure static routes only for unusual cases such as multiple routers or multiple IP subnets located on your network.
+Typically, you do not need to add static routes.
+You have to configure static routes only for unusual cases such as multiple routers or multiple IP subnets on your network.

 As an example of when a static route is needed, consider the following case: